johanfriis/obsidian-literate-styles/README.md

   from being a literate programming environment and that that is probably ok.
 I also had some ideas about block level caching and using frontmatter rather than a styled folder for determining what files to treat.
+- 2022-09-11 - Exchanged sass for zcss.
+The only important part of sass today, in my opinion, is nesting. zcss gives us that in about 1KB vs ~4MB for sass.
+  Unfortunately, this means we loose error messages, but I think I can live with that for now.
+Prettier should be able to give us some of those soon.

 ## Future Plans